animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

-While many of the `gemfire.properties` are encapsulated in and abstracted with an annotation in the Spring Data for GemFire annotation-based configuration model, the less commonly used GemFire properties are still accessible from the `@EnableGemFireProperties` annotation.
+While many of the `gemfire.properties` are encapsulated in and abstracted with an annotation in the Spring Data for VMware GemFire annotation-based configuration model, the less commonly used GemFire properties are still accessible from the `@EnableGemFireProperties` annotation.